Monitor accounts online

-The beauty of online accounts is that you can monitor them almost in real time.
+The beauty of online banking and other online accounts is that you can monitor them almost in real time.
 That means you can catch crooks long before a statement arrives in the mail.

 Here’s how to shield your money and your existing accounts.